REGULATIONS GUIDE

 “Replaced three separate apps with Elec-Mate.
 Certs, quotes, and scheduling all in one place.”

-• 3The main earthing terminal is the central connection point where all earthing and bonding conductors meet — it must be accessible and labelled with a permanent BS 951 safety label.
+3. 03The main earthing terminal is the central connection point where all earthing and bonding conductors meet — it must be accessible and, where separate from the main switchgear, carry the permanent "Safety Electrical Connection — Do Not Remove" warning notice required by Regulation 514.13.1.

 01 · Regulations Guide